The Return of the Railroad Robber Baron

 That thumbs up, industry observers feel, shouldn’t be much of a problem.
 Large investors like hedge fund mover and shaker Paul Hilal, who has been pushing hard to get Harrison approved by the board, see him as a railroad man with a magic touch.
 They credit him for “turning around” the lackluster operation at Canadian Pacific and see no reason why he won’t be able to generate an equally lucrative restart at CSX.

-Harrison, for his part, has signaled that he’ll going to be taking his basic Canadian Pacific gameplan to CSX — and that prospect has the unions that represent 22,000 of CSX’s 27,000-employee workforce much more than slightly apprehensive.
+Harrison, for his part, has signaled that he’s going to be taking his basic Canadian Pacific gameplan to CSX — and that prospect has the unions that represent 22,000 of CSX’s 27,000-employee workforce much more than slightly apprehensive.

 Harrison’s previous corporate “success” has come on the backs of laid-off workers.
 At Canadian Pacific, he slashed the workforce — over 17,000 at the start of his CEO tenure — by 34 percent.